kalekundert/bind_dna/notebook/20191219_anneal_linker_n_with_salt/anneal_linker_n_with_salt.rst

   ligated mRNA.
 It's concerning; I'm pretty certain I didn't mix up samples (I prepared the controls just at the end, and while the other reactions were in the thermocycler) and I really don't want my linker-N to be contaminated.

+  .. update:: 2020/01/29

+      I haven't seen this mixture in subsequent experiments, so just messed up some pipetting; I didn't contaminate the stock.
+I should think about making aliquots, though.

 - All of the lanes should have the same amount of linker-N, except the lanes that were diluted (C1 and C2 intentionally, B1 by mistake).
 But the A and D